Michkov puts healthy scratches in past as Flyers recover to beat Sharks

 "He's competitive and that's what we love about him," Konecny said.
 "He brings all the other stuff to the game — the skill and that offensive mindset.
 But he also competes and he hangs in there.
 He had some hits tonight, too, so he's not just contributing in offense; he's trying to do different parts of the game."

-Ryan Poehling delivered an excellent stretch pass in the second period on Michkov's goal, which padded the Flyers' lead to 3-0.
+Ryan Poehling, back from injured reserve, delivered an excellent stretch pass in the second period on Michkov's goal, which padded the Flyers' lead to 3-0.

 Michkov also helped the Flyers' power play find some momentum.
 The club had to be happy with his response to being sat.
 The line of Michkov, Poehling and Anthony Richard was good.